-Here, nutritionists weigh in on the pros and cons to consider the next the next time you’re deciding whether to eat white meat or dark meat chicken.
+Here, nutritionists weigh in on the pros and cons to consider the next time you’re deciding whether to eat white meat or dark meat chicken.

-On the other hand, three ounces of roasted, skinless dark-meat chicken meat has about 174 calories, 8 grams of fat, 2 grams of saturated fat and 23 grams of protein.
-Because it’s higher in myoglobin than white meat, dark meat chicken has more iron and zinc.
+On the other hand, three ounces of roasted, skinless dark-meat chicken meat contains more calories, fat and less protein.
+However, because it’s higher in myoglobin than white meat, dark meat chicken has more iron and zinc.
 And because it’s higher in fat, it has about twice as many healthy omega-3 fatty acids as white meat, Davis says.